clamsproject/mmif-python/documentation/plugins.rst

 Document Location Scheme Plugins
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 :class:`mmif.serialize.annotation.Document` class has various methods to access parts of ``location`` property of the document.
-The location is in URI/IRI format (``SCHEME://HOSTNAME/PATH``, in a nutshell) and it has to be resolved to a local file, for CLAMS Apps to process the local file to analyze and extract information about the media and its contents.
+The location is in `URI/IRI format <https://en.wikipedia.org/wiki/Uniform_Resource_Identifier>`_ (``SCHEME://HOSTNAME/PATH``, in a nutshell) and it has to be resolved to a local file for CLAMS Apps to process the local file to analyze and extract information about the media and its contents.
 The core ``mmif-python`` distribution only provides a default implementation that can handle ``file`` scheme URIs.

 To add a document location handler plugin, you need to implement a Python `"package" <https://docs.python.org/3/tutorial/modules.html#packages>`_ (do not confuse with PYPI distribution), that meets these requirements;